-The second floor at the Old State Bank has period furnishings that give an accurate reflection of life in the 1800's.
+The second floor at the Old State Bank has period furnishings that give an accurate reflection of life in the 1800s.

-On a tour of the Old State Bank, visitors may learn the meaning behind some of the expressions that they may hear, such as “Nighty, night, sleep tight..."
-(See the bed strings on the bed in the picture below?
+On a tour of the Old State Bank, visitors may learn the meaning behind some of the expressions that they may hear, such as “Nighty, night, sleep tight…” See the bed strings on the bed in the picture below?

 Notice the pots under the bed?
-Early Alabama residents did not have indoor plumbing, so this was how their solution for a “portable toilet” that prevented them from having to leave the house at night (to go to the outhouse).
+Early Alabama residents did not have indoor plumbing, so this was their solution for a “portable toilet” that prevented them from having to leave the house at night (to go to the outhouse).